IIU president, Egyptian envoy discuss collaboration

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad : International Islamic University (IIU) President Dr. Hathal bin Hamoud Al-Otaibi and Ambassador of Egypt Dr Tarek Dahroug on Thursday agreed to enhance bilateral cooperation in the field of education.
+Islamabad: International Islamic University (IIU) President Dr. Hathal bin Hamoud Al-Otaibi and Ambassador of Egypt Dr Tarek Dahroug agreed to enhance bilateral cooperation in the field of education.

 The meeting between the IIU president and the Egyptian ambassador was held here on the Faisal Masjid Campus of the university.